SkittlePox/signification-game/readme.md

 # Readme

 ## Setting up the environment
 Our goal is to run `jaxmarl_testdrive.py`.
 This is a basic script that you should only be able to run if you have everything installed correctly, which should be the case by the end of this section.
-I've only tested this out on macOS.
+I've only tested this out on macOS with an M1 chip.

 1. Make a conda environment with `conda create -n siggame python=3.9`
 2. Activate the environment with `conda activate siggame`